Majdi-Aref/restaurant/README.md

 - An intermediary/interface between the web server and a python application.
 - A python web application cannot be deployed on traditional web servers.
 - Python web applications are more complex than static web pages, so you need a WSGI server like Gunicorn specifically intended for Python web applications and frameworks.
-- I installed it into my project "Savour" as the Web Server Gateway Interface (WSGI) server for my Django application so that Heroku can apply it to run "Savour".
+- I installed it into my project "Savour" as the Web Server Gateway Interface 'WSGI' server for my Django application so that Heroku can apply it to run "Savour".

 ## 6. 21. urllib3

 - A powerful, user-friendly HTTP client for Python.
 - It is widely used in the Python ecosystem.
-- I utilized it in my project to anable many critical features that are missing from the Python standard libraries such as thread safety and connection pooling.
+- I utilized it in my project to anable many critical features that are missing from the Python standard libraries, such as thread safety and connection pooling.

 ## 6. 22.
 Google Lighthouse report

 - An open-source, automated tool for improving the quality of web pages.
 - One can run it against any web page, public or requiring authentication.
 - It has audits for performance, accessibility, progressive web apps, SEO, and more.
-- I used it to assess "Savour" as it will be exhibited underneath in the code validation section.
+- I used it to assess 'Savour' as it will be exhibited underneath in the code validation section.

 # 7. Code validation